 Want strong, healthy teeth?
-You better make sure you consume enough calcium!
+It’s important to make sure you consume enough calcium every day!
 This very important mineral plays a key role in your dental and overall health.
 As much as 99% of your body’s supply is stored in your teeth and bones, and it needs to be replenished regularly for it to continue doing its job.

-But you probably already knew calcium was important.
-What you may be unclear about is exactly how much you need and where to find it.
+Although most know that calcium is important, what you may be unclear about is exactly how much you need and where to find it.

 How Much Calcium is Enough?

 Everyone needs calcium, but depending on your age and life circumstances, the amount can fluctuate.
 Calcium is crucial for growing strong teeth and bones—that’s why babies, children, teenagers, and pregnant mothers’ intake needs to be watched closely.
 Once you reach adulthood, calcium works to maintain the health and strength of your teeth and bones.

 As you get older, you will want to increase your calcium consumption to lower the risk of developing osteoporosis.
 This will help prevent the condition from taking over and weakening your bones.